Graciekan21/easybible/README.md

 Roboto has a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.

 ![Robert fonts]()
- For the body of the web-page I have using the google fonts by Robert.
+ For all the text of the web-page I am using the google fonts by Robert.

 ### Background linear-gradien